Have you ever looked at your laptop’s screen keenly and noticed multiple black spots on a colored background?

 There are 2 other types of pixel defects: stuck pixels and hot pixels.

-Stuck pixels are when a given color of the pixel is stuck on your screen despite changing the image.
+Stuck pixels are when a given pixel color is stuck on your screen despite changing the image.

 All of these can be fixed using the methods mentioned above.

-If these methods do not work for you, we advise you to contact your manufacturer to have your laptop’s screen changed.
+If these methods do not work for you, we advise you to contact your manufacturer to change your laptop’s screen.

 I must warn you that there are guidelines that manufacturers follow to decide whether a screen is worth replacing or not.